arjunsahd/kineticspy/README.md

 2. Forward Dynamics
 3. Trajectory ploting for continuously varying joints
 4. Inverse Kinmatics
+5. Minimum Trajectory Potting i.e straight line

 Current Goals:
 1. add animation
+2. Make the library suitable to be used using DH paramaeters

 PS: I am new to open source XD

+Note: Functions using inverse kinematics functions are only available for 3DOF arm.